-Notably, for aluminium in marine water, the total bioavailable concentrations in contaminated water will generally be below the solubility limit of approximately 500 $\mu$ g/L. Therefore, analysis of a 0.45- $\mu$ m-filtered fraction should exclude the mineralised component (i.e. aged, not recently precipitated particulates) and will likely be appropriate for comparison with DGVs.
-However, if the objective is to characterise aluminium speciation in marine water, then total and possibly the pH 2 extraction analyses would also be required.
+Notably, for aluminium in marine water, the total bioavailable concentrations in contaminated water will generally be below the solubility limit of approximately 500 μ g/L. Therefore, analysis of a 0.45- μ m-filtered fraction will exclude the mineralised component (i.e. aged, not recently precipitated particulates) and is appropriate for comparison with DGVs.
+However, if the objective is to characterise aluminium speciation in marine water, then total and possibly the pH 2 (or pH 4) extraction analyses would also be required.
+However, such methods may need to be validated for marine water.